Affiliate Manual and Resources

 - All invoices should be submitted to MCF as the vendor requires (i.e. pre-event deposits or for payment after the event).

-- Submit all marketing materials for review and approval by the Communications and Outreach Manager.
+- Submit all marketing materials for review and approval by the Director of Communications.

 - When required, submit the Affiliate Event Fundraising Activity Insurance Application.

 - If any raffle and/or gambling activities were approved, the necessary applications have been reported to MCF.